aejmmark/argumentor/docs/implementation_doc.md

 ### Issues and possible improvements

-Default version runs into issues if sentences beginning and ending in the same word are present in the source data.
+Default version runs into issues if sentences containing the same word twice are present in the source data.
 In these cases the generator may end up looping through the same sentence indefinitely.
-This is only notable on very large sentence length requests so it mainly affects performance testing.
+This is only notable on very large sentence length requests so for now it mainly affects performance testing.